lowRISC/epic-c-example/README.md

 The example runs in spike (riscv-isa-sim) and simulates a system with both SRAM and Flash memory.
 The kernel image embeds the ELF files it will load at arbitrary addresses during system execution.
 The steps to load an app are:

 - First the kernel simulates programming the Flash memory with the contents of the app that would be programmed into Flash in an actual embedded system.
 - Then a relocating loader, adapted from libtock-c crt0, loads the app from the simulated Flash into the simulated SRAM and relocates it.
-The relocation process includes adjusting the Global Offset Table (GOT) and applying simple relocations to the data section.
+The relocation process applies simple relocations (`R_RISCV_32` or `R_RISCV_64`) to the data segment, updating statically initialized pointers, vtables, and similar.
 - The GP register (the PIC base) is set to point to the app's SRAM base address.
-- Control is transferred to the just loaded app and it starts running.
+- Control is transferred to the just-loaded app and it starts running.

 ## Building and Running